 Come on upstairs and see the water slide towing on the stern.
 Right now the seagulls are using it, but we can fold it down and rinse it off.

 Our fly bridge is mostly the captain’s helm station, since we have that forward cockpit for guests use at sea and cocktails, but we don’t mind getting guests involved in the sailing activities, if they want, and there’s plenty of room on the fly bridge for guests to help with the sailing.
 I’ve taught sailing before, says Austen, for a number of years.
 So getting somebody involved is pretty easy to do, and we can show them the ropes.

-Based in St. Thomas, US Virgin Islands to May, 2021, the yacht charters for $16,000 to $17,500 weekly all inclusive for parties of two to six; rates slide according to number in party.
+Based in St. Thomas, US Virgin Islands to May, 2021, Newport, RI for Summer 2021, then St. Thomas for Winter 2021/2022, the yacht charters for $16,000 to $17,500 weekly all inclusive for parties of two to six; rates slide according to number in party.
 Christmas and New Years weeks are sold at a premium.
 From late June, VICARIOUS will be available for charter in New England from Sag Harbor, Long Island, NY.